divyansh8866/datatlantics_web/README.md

 2. **Read Articles**: Visit the 'News' section for the latest articles and updates in the data industry.
 3. **Utilize Resources**: Check out our 'Resources' section for educational content designed to support your professional growth.

-## Contributing

-We welcome contributions from the community.
-If you're interested in submitting articles, job postings, or other content, please contact us at [contribute@dataatlantic.com](mailto:contribute@dataatlantic.com).

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact

-For inquiries, feedback, or support, reach out to us at [support@dataatlantic.com](mailto:support@dataatlantic.com).